Overfishing: Illegal fishing

 While governments can create regulations to control people's behaviors this can be undermined by illegal fishing activity.
 Estimates of the size of the illegal catch range from 11 to 26 million tonnes, which represents 14–33% of the world's reported catch.
 Illegal fishing can take many forms.
 In some developing countries, large numbers of poor people are dependent on fishing.
 It can prove difficult to regulate this kind of overfishing, especially for weak governments.
 Even in regulated environments, illegal fishing may occur.
 While industrial fishing is often effectively controlled, smaller scale and recreational fishermen can often break regulations such as bag limits and seasonal closures.
 Fisherman can also easily fish illegally by doing things such as underreporting the amount of fish they caught or reporting that they caught one type of fish while actually catching another.
 There is also a large problem with the surveillance of illegal fishing activity.
 In 2001, the UN Food and Agriculture Organization (FAO), passed the International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU).
 This is an agreement with the intention to stop port states from allowing boats to dock that participated in illegal, unreported or unregulated fishing.
 It also gives details for port states on effective measures of inspecting and reporting illegal fishing.
 Some illegal fishing takes place on an industrial scale.

 Territorial disputes

 In waters that are the subject of territorial disputes, countries may actively encourage overfishing.
 A notable example is the cod wars where Britain used its navy to protect its trawlers fishing in Iceland's exclusive economic zone.

-International waters
+International waters and government subsidies

 Outside of countries' exclusive economic zones, fishing is difficult to control.
 Large oceangoing fishing boats are free to exploit fish stocks at will.
 China is claimed to operate the largest fishing fleet in international waters.

+Most high-seas fisheries are unprofitable, and survive only due to government subsidies.